-Improving your ability to manage anger has a number of benefits.
+Improving your ability to manage anger has several benefits.
 You'll feel as if you have more control when life's challenges turn up the heat.
-Knowing how to express yourself assertively means you won't feel frustrated because you feel that you need to "hold in" your anger to avoid offending someone.
+Knowing how to express yourself assertively means you won't feel the frustration of holding in your anger to avoid offending someone.

 Anger management can help you: